Why did my payment fail?

 If re-entering your billing information doesn't solve the problem, there are a few common avoidable errors to consider:

 AVS errors occur when the billing information you provided doesn't match the billing information on record with your bank.
 If this happens to you, the error reported says something like: "E2-27: The transaction resulted in an AVS mismatch."
 To fix the problem, enter the address your bank has on file or change the address on file with your credit card or payment method.

 Your credit card company may be suspicious of an unauthorized charge.
 Banks can be pretty protective of your account when they detect unusual behavior.
 In these cases, the bank will automatically block unusual spending before it happens.
 If this happens to you, you can lift the block by calling your bank and letting them know that you're attempting a legitimate charge.

-If all else fails, you might want to consider trying another card or using PayPal.
+If all else fails, you may consider trying another card.

-If you've contacted your bank and we are still unable to process payment for your Pro upgrade, send us a request and we can help.
+If you've contacted your payment vendor, and we are still unable to process payment for your Pro upgrade, send us a request and we can help.

 For our advanced users